jpromanonet/pokedex_Django/README.md

-# pokedex_Django
+# pokedex_Flask
-A pokedex using Django and pokeapi
+A pokedex using Flask and pokeapi